HuaHenry/HuaHenry/README.md

 I'm Zhouqi Hua, a student at Tongji University, majoring in *Computer Science and Technology*.

 Interested in:
-- :high_brightness: Computational imaging and high dynamic range imaging
+- :high_brightness: Computational imaging and high dynamic range (HDR)
-- :tv: Super-resolution image and video transmission
+- :tv: Super-resolution (SR) image and video transmission
-- :stars: Multimodal and T2I
+- :stars: Multimodal and T2I / T2V

 <!--